madeso/spacehustler/README.md

 * auto detect input system
 * sdl gamepad into input system
 * force feedback/haptics
+* menu with dynamic reloading of all settings
 * FEEDBACK
 * write python script to also run all the postbuilds outside of the IDE http://www.cmake.org/pipermail/cmake/2010-February/034965.html
 * static_assert